IOSgeeks/DatingApp/README.md

 - **Story:** User's can look for compatiable partner
 - **Market:** CUNY students
 - **Habit:** This app can decrease the statistic of single people
-- **Scope:** User creates profile with age, location, interests, and etc. On profile can choose hobbies to match up with other users.
+- **Scope:** User creates profile with age, location, interests, and etc. On profile can like music to match up with other users.

 ## Product Spec